-GSK Science in the Summer invites kids in the Washington, DC metro area to "Be a Chemist."
+GSK Science in the Summer invites kids in the Washington, DC metro area to "Be an Engineer."

 - Alexandria Library